chromium/chromium/docs/unsafe_buffers.md

 A common idiom in older code is to write into a byte array by casting the array into a pointer to a larger type (such as `uint32_t` or `float`) and then writing through that pointer.
-This an result in Undefined Behaviour and violates the rules of the C++ abstract machine.
+This can result in Undefined Behaviour and violates the rules of the C++ abstract machine.

 Instead, keep the byte array as a `base::span<uint8_t>`, and write to it